ian-hamlin/recipes/src/banana_bread.md

 Bake for 50 minutes, or until a toothpick inserted into the center comes out clean.

 Remove the pan from the oven and transfer it to a cooling rack.
-Allow the loaf to cool for at least 15 minutes before removing it from the pan.